LPM42/tee_program/README.md

-tee: the gold standard
+tee: The Typing Master
 ========================
-This works with node.js.
-The tee program will take a standard in, then outputs it to both a standard out and a specified file.

-The syntax is:
+You have 10 seconds to type as much as you can!

+Run tee with:
-node tee outputfile.txt
+'node tee outputfile'

+It will echo what you type back every time you hit 'enter'.
+Results will be output to specified file.

+You need to have node.js installed and the 'require('fs')' module.